 The French Riviera is one of the most popular regions in France – and for good reason!
-It’s known for its seaside towns, beautiful weather, and colorful buildings!
-And the best place to base yourself on a trip to the French Riviera is Nice!
-And here is my exact Nice itinerary from our most recent trip!
+With its charming seaside towns, Mediterranean climate, and postcard-perfect streets, it’s a dream destination for many travelers.
+And when it comes to the best place to base yourself for a trip to the French Riviera, Nice is the ultimate choice!

 *Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission at no extra cost to you.